 - female cucumber flowers are found on longer stems, and come in single flowers rather than clusters.
 They cannot produce pollen, but they have a small fruit behind the flower.
 This makes the stem behind a female flower look thick and swollen.

-On monoecious cucumber plants, male and female flowers are produced in about equal numbers.
+On monoecious plants, male and female cucumber blossoms are produced in about equal numbers.
 However, the catch is that they are not produced in equal numbers at the same time.

 “The time between the first development of male flowers and the female flowers depends on plant variety and environmental conditions.
 Your problem may just be that the female blossoms have not formed yet.”https://aces.nmsu.edu/ces/yard/2008/072608.html